Emergency population warning: France

+FR-Alert is a national-level mobile risk alert and emergency communication system implemented by Intersec in partnership with the Ministry of the Interior in France.
+This system is designed to facilitate the efficient dissemination of critical alerts and safety information to citizens throughout the country.
+FR-Alert serves as a platform for delivering timely and accurate notifications related to various potential risks, including natural disasters and industrial incidents.

+Iran

+Iranian armed forces texts are sent on several occasions.
+Also texts are sent by US just as well.

 Japan

 The J-Alert system launched in 2007 aims to allow government officials to address the population directly via loudspeakers.
 It aims to cover earthquake, tsunami, volcano, and military emergencies.

 The Earthquake Early Warning system is operated by the Japan Meteorological Agency.
 It is capable of delivering warnings a few seconds before S-waves can propagate to distant locations.
 Warnings are broadcast by radio and television stations, and compatible equipment can automatically turn on when receiving a message.
 EEW capability is also required for all domestic cell phones sold after 2007.

 JMA also issues advisories regarding tropical cyclones in the western Pacific Ocean.

 New Zealand

 South America

 Many countries in South America have a mechanism called "cadena nacional" (national broadcast).
 It enables the leader of the country to address the people simultaneously on all TV channels and radio stations, interrupting normal programming.
 In some countries, such as Argentina and Venezuela, the broadcast of these messages is obligatory.
 Many of these systems were created by past military governments, and political use of the mechanism is common.